 Abstract review criteria

-PRIME Centre Wales Annual Meeting 2021, Call for abstracts
+PRIME Centre Wales Annual Meeting: Call for abstracts

-Abstract peer reviewers will be asked to assess the soundness of the scholarship and the extent to which your abstract aligns with the PRIME remit of primary, emergency and unscheduled care research (including PPI).
+Abstract peer reviewers will be asked to assess the soundness of the scholarship and the extent to which your abstract aligns with the PRIME annual meeting remit of Inclusion in Primary, Emergency and Unscheduled Care Research.

-The following areas will be considered by reviewers when scoring presentation abstracts submissions:
+The following areas will be considered by reviewers when scoring presentation abstracts submissions (300 words total):

 1) Importance of the problem or topic

-- Is the problem (or topic area) original/important/relevant to academic primary/emergency/unscheduled care?
+- Is the problem (or topic area) original/important/relevant to Inclusion in Primary/Emergency/Unscheduled-Care Research?

 - Are the aims of the study clearly described?